-Electronic format materials expenditures per student is calculated as total spending for electronic formats\ divided by the number of students enrolled in the school:
+Electronic format materials (e.g., software, CD-ROM, laser disk, locally mounted databases) expenditures per student is calculated as total spending for electronic formats\ divided by the number of students enrolled in the school:

-Electronic Format Expenditures ÷ Students Enrolled = Electronic Format Expenditures per Student
+Electronic Format Expenditures + Students Enrolled = Electronic Format Expenditures per Student

 This ratio indicates the level of spending on electronic format materials relative to the size of the student body.
-As with print expenditures, maintenance of an LMC's non-print buying power relies on increases in such funding to support increases in enrollment and/or increased charges from vendors of electronic resources.
+As with print expenditures, maintenance of a library's non-print buying power relies on increases in such funding to support increases in enrollment and/or increased charges from vendors of electronic resources.